nani05190682/Linux/Interview/DNS.md

       - Monitor and log DNS activity for suspicious behavior.
       - Use a firewall to restrict DNS traffic to necessary ports.

-These answers should provide a comprehensive overview for interview preparation on DNS topics in Red Hat Linux.